vita-student-projects/BEV_group4/README.md

 This function is then used to compute multiscale $IoU$ and $DIoU$ in the <code>compute_multiscale_iou</code> function of the same file.
 For each class, the $DIoU$ or $IoU$ (in function of the <code>iou</code> input argument) is calculated over the batch size.
 The output of the function are a dictionary <code>iou_dict</code> containing the multiscale $IoU$ and class count values for each sample and scale, and per sample $IoU$.

 We then used these values in <code>train.py</code>, where the $IoU$ and $DIoU$ losses were computed as an evaluation metric and used in the evaluation runs once every <code>val-interval</code> epochs.
-These values were also used in <code>validation.py</code> where they were used to display the losses and $IoU$s on a validation batch.
+These values were also used in <code>validation.py</code> where they were used to display the losses and $IoU$ s on a validation batch.

-We trained the model on the NuScenes dataset starting with the provided checkpoint <code>checkpoint-008.pth.gz</code>, once with the $DIoU$ loss function, and another time with the standard $IoU$ loss.
+We trained the model on the NuScenes dataset starting with the provided checkpoint <code>checkpoint-008.pth.gz</code>, once with the $DIoU$ loss function, and another time with the standard $IoU$ loss as a reference.
 This was done using SCITAS, EPFL's computing facility.

 Another contribution is the new format of visualization to distinguish classes better with all corresponding labels and IoU values.
 This was implemented in the <code>visualization.py</code> file.